What is White Crane Silat?

 Wear loose white t-shirt and pants to class.
 Come prepared to sweat, and bring a sweater.

 Maggie’s full time gig is raising her fiercely powerful little daughter with compassion and calm.
 She shares her knowledge of silat on the side.
-Her favorite themes are women’s empowerment and harmonization with Nature.
+Her favorite themes are women’s empowerment, the sam po kun of parenting, and harmonization with Nature.
 Beyond covering costs, proceeds from Maggie’s teaching practice are donated to the humanitarian organization associated with the White Crane Silat school in Indonesia.